dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Highlighted in this pic are two elements, first is the Local IP address dedicated to your Raspberry Pi by your router.
 The second is the URL which you can use to access Home Assistant on your local network via a phone, tablet or computer.

-As such, open Chrome or any browser of your choice and navigate to http://homeassistant.local:8123/ or in my case, I can navigate to http://192.168.1.112:8123/ as that is the Local IP address given to my Raspberry Pi by your router.
-Your Local IP address will undoubtedly be different to mine.
+As such, open Chrome or any browser of your choice and navigate to http://homeassistant.local:8123/ or in my case, I can navigate to http://192.168.1.112:8123/ as that is the Local IP address given to my Raspberry Pi by my router.
+Your Local IP address will be different to mine.

 Your IP (in my case 192.168.1.112) should be added to your 'setup.txt' file as Sofar2mqtt will need this to post inverter messages later.